ourcolour/godocker/README.md

 godocker

 ### Web
-Hello world!
+A simple website "Hello World" base on golang gin.

 ### Docker
-With a dockerfile settings intergrated with Golang gin website.
+With a dockerfile intergrated with Golang gin website.